roglew/pappy-proxy/README.md

 Installation
 ------------
 Pappy supports OS X and Linux (sorry Windows).
 Installation requires `pip` or some other command that can handle a `setup.py` with requirements.
 Once the requirements are installed, you can check that it installed correctly by running `pappy -l` to start the proxy.

 ```
 $ git clone --recursive https://github.com/roglew/pappy-proxy.git
 $ cd pappy-proxy
 $ pip install .
 ```

+It is also possible (and encouraged!) to install pappy into a [virtual environment](http://docs.python-guide.org/en/latest/dev/virtualenvs/).
+After installing into a virtual environment, you will have to enter the virtual environment each time you want to run Pappy.

 Quickstart
 ----------